last updated 6/26/17

 2. Types of Documents Eligible for E-Filing into an Existing Case Through eFileMA

-The following types of filings are allowed through eFileMA:
+The following types of filings are allowed through eFileMA in panel cases:

 - Civil Appeal Entry Form